Residential Projects

 This is quite fast when you compare it to preceding projects such as the 500 square foot 3D printed house in Mexico that took 24 hours to complete.

-SQ4D hopes to cut future print time by half in its next projects, thanks to Autonomous Robotic Construction System (ARCS) enhancements executed post construction.
+SQ4D hopes to cut future print time by half in its next projects, thanks to Autonomous Robotic Construction System (ARCS) enhancements executed post-construction.

-WATCH: Live 3D printing of a residential house
+WATCH: Live 3D Printing of a Residential House

-ARCS technology, which was unveiled in 2018, robotically builds foundations, interior walls, and exterior walls, among other structures in a digital driven system that cuts labour requirements to as little as three workers – accounting for up to 41 per cent of the costs.
+ARCS technology, which was unveiled in 2018, robotically builds foundations, interior walls, and exterior walls, among other structures in a digitally driven system that cuts labour requirements to as little as three workers – accounting for up to 41 per cent of the costs.

-A 3D printed house is said to be mold and fire-resistant and built to withstand severe weather more than structures completed using traditional construction methods.
+A 3D-printed house is said to be mold and fire-resistant and built to withstand severe weather more than structures completed using traditional construction methods.

 The arena of 3D printing of houses is beginning to expand globally as more companies invest millions of dollars into the development of 3D printing technologies.